Purpose in Action: Women’s History Month

 Consultant: Marcy Breffle, Adi Bates

-Purpose Possible Work: Fundraising support and communications support.
+Purpose Possible Work: Fundraising support and social media support.